EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

     - Regular validation of audit trails to ensure completeness and integrity
     - Periodic audit preparation exercises to test readiness

-This framework helps organizations proactively identify, manage, and mitigate the unique risks introduced by AI in software development.
+This framework helps organisations proactively identify, manage, and mitigate the unique risks introduced by AI in software development.

 #### Risk Assessment Matrix
 **AI Risk Assessment Matrix (Example Approach)**

-A structured risk assessment matrix can help organizations evaluate the risk level of AI-generated code by considering multiple factors.
+A structured risk assessment matrix can help organisations evaluate the risk level of AI-generated code by considering multiple factors.
 Below is an example of how such a matrix might be constructed and used:

 **Key Risk Factors:**
 - **Data Sensitivity:** How sensitive is the data handled by the code? (low, medium, high, critical)